RAV KOOK ON LECH LECHA: THE UNIVERSAL AVRAHAM AND ISRAEL

 A huge moment in history.

 Rav Avraham Itzchak HaCohen Kook ZT’L, explained that at this moment began: “The divine activity of illuminating the world with the light of the highest holiness.
 This will manifest to its full splendor in the latter days of history….humankind and existence will be perfected through the continuation of the holiness of Israel into the world.”
 (Olat Rayah 1:83)

-We are re-reading this as Israel in the latter days of history.
+We are re-reading this as Israel re-emerges on the world scene in the latter days of history.
 Rav Kook’s illuminated Torah understandings are important guides to help us consciously participate in the elevation and perfection of the world.
-He was appropriately named Avraham.
+He was most appropriately named Avraham.
 In 1914, in one of his most important essays called “The Significance Of The Revival” Rav Kook explained Avraham and Israel’s past, present and future historical significance: